rajneesh069/DSA/README.md

 #### It is actually how (in what fashion) the time increases as the input size increases.

-1. Constants and less power terms are ignored while writing the function in the big O notation.
-We are not interested in actual time, but how does it grow when `dataset is large`.
+1. Constants and less power terms are ignored(only degree terms are kept) while writing the function in the big O notation.
+We are not interested in actual time, but how does it grow when `dataset increases and becomes large`.
-2. Always look for worst case time complexity.
+2. Always look for the worst case time complexity.

 #### General trend : O(1) < O(log(n)) < O(n) < O(n<sup>2</sup>) < O(2<sup>n</sup>)

 Other time complexities like `nlog(n)` exist too, we'll have to figure out the trend accordingly if asked to compare.
-Exponential time complexity is the worst as even for the small amount of data it will take a lot of time.
+Exponential time complexity is the worst as even for the small amount of data the time grows exponentially.

 #### Big-O notation gives the upper bound, i.e., the time complexity won't exceed the function inside it.